DNS Deep Dive: How Domain Resolution Really Works

 • NS β€” delegate authority to name servers

-Correct record configuration is essential for reliability and security.
+Correct record configuration is essential for reliability and security, especially for email infrastructure.
+See SPF, DKIM, and DMARC explained.

 DNS Caching and TTL